JackDanna/FogentRoleplayTemplate/README.md

 **Skill Points:** The number of points you get to spend on Core Skills, Vocations, and Combat Skills.

-**Skill/Vocation Level Cap:** This is the maximum you can take any skill or vocation level to in the Tier Of Play.
+**Skill/Vocation Level Cap:** This is the maximum allowed Level of any Skill or Vocation.

 #### Novice Tier (D&D Level 0)